Battle of Durbe: Battle

-Livonian Grand Master Burchard von Hornhausen organized a large army for a campaign against the Samogitians.
-On 25 January 1260, the knights obtained a papal bull blessing the crusade from Pope Alexander IV and concluded a peace treaty with Siemowit I of Masovia.
+Livonian grand master Burkhard von Hornhausen organized a large army for a campaign against the Samogitians.
+On 25 January 1260, the knights obtained a papal bull from Pope Alexander IV, blessing the crusade, and concluded a peace treaty with Siemowit I of Masovia.
 When the armies of the Prussian and Livonian orders and their allies met in Memel Castle, they planned to reinforce the besieged Georgenburg.
 However, they learned that a large Samogitian force was raiding Courland, and the knights decided to march towards present-day Latvia to stop the Samogitians.
 The enemies met on the southern shore of Durbe Lake.

 The knights were plagued by internal disagreements.
 For example, Danes from Estonia refused to dismount from their heavy horses, which were not well-suited for battle in swampy terrain.
 When the battle started, local Curonians abandoned the knights because the knights did not agree to free any captured Curonians from the Samogitian camp.
 Peter von Dusburg even alleged that the Curonians attacked the knights from the rear.
 The Estonians and other local people soon fled the battle.
 After this loss the knights were surrounded and suffered heavy losses.
 Some 150 knights perished along with hundreds of secular knights and low-ranking soldiers.

 Though the battle is described in the Livonian Rhymed Chronicle in detail, no contemporary sources mention who was the leader of the Samogitians.
 Only Simon Grunau, in his chronicle written ca. 1517–1526, mentioned that it was Treniota.
 In 1982, historian Edvardas Gudavičius published a study arguing that Treniota was not a Samogitian and could not have commanded a Samogitian army.
 Inga Baranauskienė argued that the battle was led by Alminas, a Samogitian elder elected before 1256.

 Aftermath

 Numerous rebellions against the Teutonic Order across all Baltic lands followed, including the Great Prussian Uprising, which lasted from 1260 to 1274.
 Zemgale rebelled for 30 years while Courland surrendered in 1267.
 The Curonians, together with the Samogitians, attacked Teutonic castles west of the Venta River.
-On 3 February 1261, on their way back, the pagans again defeated the knights near Lielvārde (Lennenwarden), killing 10.
-Oeselian rebellion was suppressed in 1261.
+On 3 February 1261, on their way back, the pagans again defeated the knights, near Lielvārde (Lennenwarden), killing 10.
+The Oeselian rebellion was suppressed in 1261.
 These battles undid some 20 years of Livonian conquest and it took some thirty years for the Livonian Order to restore its control.

 In the aftermath of the defeat, Duke Treniota is alleged to have convinced his uncle Mindaugas, King of Lithuania, to deny his Christianity and break the peace with the Teutonic Order.
 Treniota organized military campaigns into Livonia and earned support from the Lithuanians.
 In 1263, Treniota assassinated Mindaugas and usurped the Lithuanian throne, and the nation reverted to paganism.
-Ensuing instability prevented the Grand Duchy of Lithuania from taking full advantage of the weakened orders, however, while the orders were occupied reconquering rebelling territories and did not pose a danger to Lithuania until the 1280–1285.
+Ensuing instability prevented the Grand Duchy of Lithuania from taking full advantage of the weakened orders, however, while the orders were occupied reconquering rebelling territories and did not pose a danger to Lithuania until 1280–1285.
 In this sense, the battle bought time for the new Lithuanian state to mature, strengthen, and expand before facing a full-scale crusade.